rwaldron/idiomatic.js/readme.md

 			* `"prop" in object`

 	JavaScript is a dynamically typed language - which can be your best friend or worst enemy, so: Always respect `type`.
 As recommended

+	3.B

+	Consider the implications of the following...

-Given the following HTML:
+	Given this HTML:

 	```html